-In my 15 years as a successful real estate investor, I have heard investors say a lot of things…..many smart things…..and quite a few silly things!
+In my many years as a successful real estate investor, I have heard investors say a lot of things…..many smart things…..and quite a few silly things!

-I totally get it, and I am not being critical.
-When I first started in 2001, I was 23 years-old and knew NOTHING about real estate investing.
-I didn’t know pier and beam from PITI from a lease option!
+I understand – most of us don’t know much when we first start investing in San Antonio investment properties.
+Back when I started, I didn’t know pier and beam from PITI from a lease option!
 Over the years, I have gained a lot of experience.
 I also have found some terrific, wealthy mentors at real estate conferences across the US who guided me, and still do.

 I certainly hope so.